space space space

 This kind of thinking is surely ridiculous and has no rational basis.
 For the fact that he has said anything at all in this situation breaks the cover on the passionate anger within him, which is all the more exposed by his excessive anxiety.
 If he wished, he would do penance.
 He has become like a clean, shiny grain of wheat that, when broken, is full of dirt inside.

-The man who thinks that he is quiet and peaceful has within him a passion that he does not see.
+The man who falsely believes that he is so pure as to be quiet and peaceful has within him a passion that he does not see.
 A brother comes up, utters some unkind word and immediately all the venom and mire that lie hidden within him are spewed out.
-If he wishes mercy, he must do penance, purify himself and strive to become perfect.
+If he wishes mercy, he must do penance, purify himself and strive to become more perfect.
 [In this scrutiny] he will see that he should have returned thanks to his brother instead of returning the injury, because his brother has proven to be an occasion of profit to him.
 [If he continues this process] it will not be long before he will no longer be bothered by these temptations.
 The more perfect he grows, the less these temptations will affect him.
 For the more the soul advances, the stronger and more powerful it becomes in bearing the difficulties that it meets.

 —Saint Dorotheus, abbot